746396173/elkanwang.github.io/_posts/2015-04-01-some-learning-points-for-angularjs.markdown

 title:  "Some Learning Points for AngularJS"
 date:   2015-04-01
 categories: angularjs
-Excerpt: AngularJS is one of the most popular front-end javascript framework at this time.
+excerpt: AngularJS is one of the most popular front-end javascript framework at this time.
 It is great to be used to develop a single page web application.
-It extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.
-It's well-known for its **"Data Binding"**.
 ---

 #Some Learning Points for AngularJS